Aliases for OPN1LW Gene

 GeneCards Summary for OPN1LW Gene

 OPN1LW (Opsin 1 (Cone Pigments), Long-Wave-Sensitive) is a Protein Coding gene.
 Diseases associated with OPN1LW include Colorblindness, Protan and Blue Cone Monochromacy.
-Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Among its related pathways are Metabolism of fat-soluble vitamins and Signaling by GPCR.
 GO annotations related to this gene include G-protein coupled receptor activity and photoreceptor activity.
 An important paralog of this gene is OPN1MW.

 UniProtKB/Swiss-Prot for OPN1LW Gene